AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-general-aem-forms-settings.md

 In general, when FIPS is enabled, the Assembler service will not apply password encryption to any document.
 If this is attempted, a FIPSModeException is thrown indicating that "Password encryption is not permitted in FIPS mode."
 Additionally, the Document Description XML (DDX) PDFsFromBookmarks element is not supported in FIPS mode when the base document is password-encrypted.

->[!NOTE]
->
->***Note**: AEM forms software does not validate code to ensure FIPS compatibility.
+***Note**: AEM forms software does not validate code to ensure FIPS compatibility.
 It provides a FIPS operation mode so that FIPS-approved algorithms are used for cryptographic services from the FIPS-approved libraries (RSA).*
->
->When reader extensions are applied with FIPS option enabled, where SHA256withRSA is used as encryption algorithm and SHA256 is used as digest algorithm, the resultant PDF is compliant with PDF version 1.7.
-When FIPS option is disabled, the resultant PDF is compliant with PDF version 1.6.

 **Enable WSDL** Select this option to enable Web Service Definition Language (WSDL) generation for all services that are part of AEM forms.